panshengyi/MemVul/README.md

 * `predict_memory.py`: You should use it for evaluations of MemVul, MemVul-o (without online negative sampling) and MemVul-p (without further pretraining).
 These models have an external memory, and predict an issue report by matching it with each anchor stored in the external memory.
 * `test_config_memory.json`: config for test of MemVul, MemVul-o and MemVul-p.
-* `predict_single.py`: You should use it for evaluations of MemVul-m (without the external memory) and textCNN.
-These models directly maps an input issue report to its class.
+* `predict_single.py`: You should use it for evaluations of MemVul-m (without the external memory) and TextCNN.
+These models directly map an input issue report to its class.
 * `test_config_single`: config for test of MemVul-m
-* `test_config_cnn`: config for test of textCNN
+* `test_config_cnn`: config for test of TextCNN

 * `utils.py`: util fuctions: e.g., divide the dataset into training set and testing set, generate the golden anchors, build CWE tree